beetboxvm/beetbox/.github/CONTRIBUTING.md

 Proposing Changes
 -----------------

-Please submit a [GitHub Pull Request to Beetbox][] with a clear list of what you've done.
+Please submit a [GitHub Pull Request][] with a clear list of what you've done.

 When you send a pull request with a new or changed feature, we will love you forever if you also include documentation or tests.